nrkno/core-components/packages/core-tabs/core-tabs.md

 <details>
 <summary>Does panels always need to direct children of next element?</summary>
-The aria specification does not allow any screen reader focusable elements between tabs and panels.
+The aria specification does not allow any elements that are focusable by a screen reader to be placed between tabs and panels.
 Therefore, `@nrk/core-tabs` defaults to use children of next element as panels.
 This behaviour can be overridden, by setting up `id` on panel elements and `aria-controls` on tab element.
 Use with caution and *only* do this if your project *must* use another DOM structure.
 Example:

 <pre>